Dungeons & Dragons Starter Set: Advanced Dungeons & Dragons 2nd edition

 TSR, Inc. published four starter sets for Advanced Dungeons & Dragons.
-Shannon Appelcline noted that by 1993 the Basic D&D line ended and was replaced with games like Dragon Quest (1992) and DragonStrike (1993), and that "There was another abrupt change the next year when TSR put out First Quest (1994) by Richard Baker, Zeb Cook, and Bruce Nesmith.
+Shannon Appelcline noted that by 1993 the Basic D&D line ended and was replaced by games such as Dragon Quest (1992) and DragonStrike (1993), and that "There was another abrupt change the next year when TSR put out First Quest (1994) by Richard Baker, Zeb Cook, and Bruce Nesmith.
 It was an introductory AD&D game with an example of play on a CD; after two years of introductory board games, the company was now back to introductory roleplaying, though no longer under the Basic D&D brand".

 In 1994, First Quest: The Introduction to Role-Playing Games was released.
 Then in 1995, this starter set was re-released with new artwork and re-titled as the Introduction to Advanced Dungeons & Dragons Game.
 The main difference in this new edition was that it included The Book of Lairs and did not include an audio CD.

 Wizards of the Coast bought TSR, Inc. in 1997 and in 1999 they published the last starter set for the 2nd edition, the Dungeons & Dragons Adventure Game.
 Similar to the previous starter sets, it included a simplified ruleset up to the 3rd level, an adventure book, and a Dungeon Master's Screen.
 This set also included dice, a dice bag and pre-generated characters but did not include an audio CD.